OdyseeTeam/odysee-api/readme.md

 ## Versioning

-This project is using [CalVer](https://calver.org) YY.MM.MINOR[.MICRO], with MICRO set by CI/CD system, since February 2021 (SemVer prior to that).
+This project is using [CalVer](https://calver.org) YY.MM.MINOR since February 2021 (SemVer prior to that)

 ## Contributing

-Contributions to this project are welcome, encouraged, and compensated.
-For more details, see [lbry.io/faq/contributing](https://lbry.io/faq/contributing).
+Contributions to this project are welcome.

 Please ensure that your code builds and automated tests run successfully before pushing your branch.
 You must `go fmt` your code before you commit it, or the build will fail.